-Revolutionizing the Future by Unlocking Earth’s Greatest Treasures
+Revolutionizing America’s Future by Unlocking Earth’s Greatest Treasures

 Aluminum allows mankind to soar, propelling mankind to new heights.